A note on the $(\infty,n)$-category of cobordisms: Models for (infty,1) -categories

 is a weak equivalence.
 Our definition corresponds to the choice of the projective model structure instead of the injective (Reedy) model structure, which is slightly different (though Quillen equivalent) compared to \cite{Rezk}.
 We will explain this in more detail in Section \ref{sec css fibrant}. \end{rem}

 \begin{defn} We will refer to the spaces $X_n$ as the {\em levels} of the Segal space $X$. \end{defn}

 \begin{ex} Let $\mathcal C$ be a small topological category.
-Then its nerve $N(\mathcal C)$ is is a Segal space.
-Recall that it is defined by
+Recall that its nerve is the simplicial set

-its face maps are given by composition of morphisms, and degeneracies by insertions of identities.
+with face maps given by composition of morphisms, and degeneracies by insertions of identities.
+The nerve $N(\mathcal C)$ is a Segal space.
 Moreover, a simplicial set, viewed as a simplicial space with discrete levels, satisfies the Segal condition if and only if it is the nerve of an (ordinary) category. \end{ex}